 I am a big fan of Colley Whisson and the Whisson family in general.
 They are a family of painters with a great talent for painting landscapes.

 Colley Whisson paints in a similar style to Ken Knight.
 In his video below you can see him use the palette knife to add details to the foreground area.

-Richard Schmidt is one of the greatest fine artists of our time and a big fan of the palette knife.
-He believes the palette knife is a powerful tool which can create bold and intense strokes unmatched by the paint brush.
-His paintings appear to utilise the palette knife to create a contrast between soft brushwork and sharp palette knife strokes.
+Richard Schmid was one of the greatest fine artists of our time and a big fan of the palette knife.
+He believed a palette knife is a powerful tool that can create bold and intense strokes unmatched by the paintbrush.
+His paintings appear to utilize the palette knife to create a contrast between soft brushwork and sharp palette knife strokes.
 He skillfully uses this technique to draw attention to his focal point in the paintings.